Handii-inc/HDDelegateButton/README.md

 Redesign UIButton as delegate pattern.

-Let's change addTarget to ButtonDelegate n your code.
+Let's change addTarget to ButtonDelegate in your code.

 ## Usage